reduxjs/redux/docs/tutorials/essentials/part-7-rtk-query-basics.md

 ### Configuring the Store

 We now need to hook up the API slice to our Redux store.
-We can modify the existing `store.js` file to add the API slice's cache reducer to the state.
+We can modify the existing `store.ts` file to add the API slice's cache reducer to the state.
 Also, the API slice generates a custom middleware that needs to be added to the store.
 This middleware _must_ be added as well - it manages cache lifetimes and expiration.

 ```ts title="app/store.ts"
 import { configureStore } from '@reduxjs/toolkit'